 Wherefore, because that Satan rebelled against me, and sought to destroy the agency of man, which I, the Lord God, had given him, and also, that I should give unto him mine own power; by the power of mine Only Begotten, I caused that he should becast down;

 Note particularly that “the first” to make a proposal here is Satan, which is rejected in light of the proposal of “the second”, which is the humble response of the Beloved Son.
 The writing of this in mid to late 1830 was probably contemporary with the writing of Doctrine and Covenants 29:36–37, which reinforces the desire for the Lord’s role of honor:

 [T]he devil was before Adam, for he rebelled against me, saying, Give me thine honor, which is my power; and also a third part of the hosts of heaven turned he away from me because of their agency; And they were thrust down, and thus came the devil and his angels;

-Abraham 3:26-28,probably written around 1842, present the significantly different account of Satan's rebellion in a different setting.
-Due to the oblique nature of referring to the personages, I've added editorial labels to clarify the individuals in play:
+Abraham 3:26–28, probably written around 1842, present the significantly different account of Satan’s rebellion in a different setting.
+Due to the oblique nature of referring to the personages, I’ve added editorial labels to clarify the individuals in play in the proposed interpretation: